 Preparing for your appointment

-You're likely to see your family doctor first if you are experiencing an itchy rash that may be related to nickel allergy.
-Because time with your doctor may be limited, preparing beforehand can help you make the best use of your time.
+You're likely to see your family doctor first if you're experiencing an itchy rash that may be related to nickel allergy.
+Preparing for your appointment can help you make the most of your time with your doctor.

 What you can do